santosh2407/UART-Communication-to-Print-a-Single-Character-using-Verilog/README.md

 - The main purpose of a transmitter and receiver line for each device is to transmit and receive serial data intended for serial communication.

-- In this project, I used Verilog to construct a UART communication module that allows us to print a single alphabetic character.
+- In this project, I have used Verilog to construct a UART communication module that allows us to print a single alphabetic character.
 This project's primary objective is to realize how the UART communication protocol functions and how characters can be printed using UART.